safoorsafdar/safoorsafdarcom/content/posts/how-to-delete-million-mysql-records/index.md

   --limit 10000000 --commit-each
 ```

 Executing this will take longer to delete the data.
-But it will not use too much resources.
+But it will not use too many resources.
 And without interrupting service on your existing database.
 I have used it to delete millions of records of outdated data.

 `pt-archiver` is part of the Percona Toolkit for MySQL, a free (GPL) set of scripts that help common tasks with MySQL and compatible databases.